Summer Camp for Creative Youth

 After two late pick-ups, your child will automatically be enrolled and you will be billed $150.

-We will not offer morning before care in 2024.
+We will not offer morning before care.

 The Adler Center will open at 8:45am.